originphp/website/source/docs/controller/request.md

 section: content
 ---
 # Request Object

-In every controller you will find a `request` and `response` object.
-The request object contains information on the request made and the response object represents what will be sent back to the client.
+The request object contains information on the current request that has been made, such as the URL, headers, cookies etc.

 ## Request Methods